 Hopefully this helps to shed some light on some of the confusion associated with breast implants.
 While there are other factors that go into deciding the correct implant, these are the differences we most commonly get asked about during breast augmentation consultation.
 We want you to be fully informed so that you can make the best decision possible when it comes to your breast augmentation surgery.
 During your consultation, Dr. Harris will discuss all the different options available to you and answer any questions you may have.

 Ready to learn more?
-Schedule your Breast Augmentation consultation with Dr. Brady Harris at Image Surgical Arts of Nashville’s newest location serving the Nashville, TN area today.
-Simply fill out the contact form on this page or give us a call at (610) 668-3300.
+Schedule your Breast Augmentation consultation with Dr. Brady Harris at Image Surgical Arts today.
+Simply fill out the contact form on this page or give us a call or text at (615) 499-4224.